steffilazerte/intro_to_quarto/README.md

 -   Have available an analysis R script to work with (optional)

-# Use of this material
+# Use of this material for teaching

 Are you an R educator?
 Do you want to give this workshop?